liguge/Fault-diagnosis-for-small-samples-based-on-attention-mechanism/readme.md

 ![微信图片_20220422112054](https://user-images.githubusercontent.com/19371493/164590358-4a2b1c84-20ee-4477-a217-0a2487170831.png)

-# If this project helps you, welcome to cite:
+# If this project helps you, welcome to cite it:

 ```html